 Attend Your 341 Meeting

 You’ll learn the date and time of your creditors' meeting when you receive this official notice from the court in the mail.
 Generally, if your Massachusetts bankruptcy case is being handled by the court in Boston, your creditors’ meeting will take place in either Boston or Brockton, depending on where you live.
 If your case was filed in the Worcester court, your 341 meeting will be scheduled to take place in either Worcester, Pittsfield, or Springfield.
-But, at the moment, all 341 meetings are being handled by telephone, as a COVID-19 safety precaution.

 Dealing with Your Car